Practicing Hospitality At Home

 Basics

 Receiving people into our homes can seem a little awkward for both us and our guests.
 Especially if you have never done so before or just don’t do it very often.
-Here are some basic tips for receiving guests into your home.
+Here are some basic tips for receiving guests into your home as a sort of a beginner’s guide.

 - Have a place for guests to hang coats and offer ladies a place to put their purses.